Explore Ireland

 Address: Galway

-Aran Islands, with their magnificent wild terrain, display evidence of the years of battering by wind and water.
-The islands - Inishmore, Inishmaan and Inisheer - lie about 30 miles (48km) out across the mouth of Galway Bay and are criss-crossed by miles of stone walls and dotted with some fine iron age archaeological sites.
+The islands were home to a number of ancient monasteries, and some clocháns (dry-stone beehive huts from the early-Christian period) can still be found.
 The islands' isolation allowed Irish culture to survive when it had all but disappeared elsewhere.
-Irish is still the native tongue, and until recently people still wore traditional Aran dress.
-The women still knit the famous Aran sweaters; historically each family used a different pattern in order to recognize fishermen drowned at sea.
-The islands are a haven for botanists and nature lovers with their abundance of flora, fauna and nesting birds.
+Irish is still the native tongue and, until recently, people still wore traditional Aran dress.
+The women still knit the famous Aran sweaters, which are now popular souvenirs for visitors.
+Historically, each family used a different pattern in order to recognize fishermen drowned at sea.
+The islands are a haven for botanists and nature lovers because of their abundance of flora, fauna and nesting birds.
+Many people recognise the islands from the popular television show Father Ted, which was filmed there.

 County Kerry